hrishioa/rakis/README.md

   - Anyone can be a part of the Rakis network.
 Anyone with a browser can send inference requests and participate in consensus, and anyone with a WebGPU-enabled browser (that tends to be Chrome for now) can process inferences and generate tokens.

 * **Embedding-based consensus**
-  - Rakis implements a novel embedding based consensus mechanism (with some paths to others) that aims to get to verifiable inference before ZKML or TPMs.
+  - Rakis implements a novel embedding-based consensus mechanism (with some paths to others) that aims to get to verifiable inference before ZKML or TPMs.
 Embedding clusters are used to separate valid results from invalid ones.

 # Run using the repo